-3. Given the cancellation of many extracurricular activities this spring and summer, what is your advice for students?
+3. Given the alteration and cancellation of many extracurricular activities, what is your advice for students?

 But we do recognize that some students look to activities as an outlet for expression and as a contributor to their own mental and physical health.
 We encourage students to follow the path that suits them best and when appropriate, pursue opportunities for activities in a safe and thoughtful manner.

 4. How is demonstrated engagement viewed?